keermanish/react-page-maker/README.md

       component: DragItemGridLayoutR1C2 // import from DraggableGrid_1_2.js
     }]);
     ```
-    After this step, application will be aware what type of elements we have and based on this types we can create as many fields required.
+    After this step, the application will be aware what type of elements we have and based on this types we can create as many fields required.
     e.g. from `elements.TEXTBOX` we can create any text field (First Name, Last Name, etc.)

     **Note** - Call `registerPaletteElements` function before you render palette. e.g. Inside `constructor` or `componentWillMount`